solidusio/solidus/guides/getting-started/installation-options.md

 ## Development environment performance gains

-You may noticed that your Solidus store runs slowly in development mode.
+You may notice that your Solidus store runs slowly in development mode.
 You can change some configuration to get performance gains.

 ### Turn off asset debugging